Midland, ON private-pay medical transportation

 - Directions - Georgian Bay General Hospital

-Supports Highway 93 access, the 24-hour emergency department location, and Midland-site entrance planning.
+Supports Highway 93 access, the emergency department location, and entrance planning.

 - Parking Policy - Georgian Bay General Hospital

-Supports paid parking and patient/visitor parking references across the Midland hospital and dialysis sites.
+Supports paid parking and visitor parking references across Midland hospital and dialysis sites.

 - Waypoint Centre for Mental Health Care

-Supports Waypoint as a specialized mental-health hospital in nearby Penetanguishene.
+Supports Waypoint as a specialized mental-health hospital in Penetanguishene.

 - North Simcoe Muskoka Specialized Geriatric Services | Waypoint

-Supports geriatric assessment and care coordination for frail older adults in the North Simcoe Muskoka region.
+Supports geriatric assessment and care coordination for frail older adults.

 - Mid-Pen Transit Schedules & Routes | Town of Midland

-Supports local bus loops, Georgian Bay Hospital stops, Huronia Mall transfers, and no-Sunday/no-holiday service.
+Supports local bus loops, GBGH stops, Huronia Mall transfers, and no-Sunday/no-holiday service.

 - Accessible Transit | Town of Midland

-Supports wheelchair and medical-scooter transit access plus the free support-person rule.
+Supports wheelchair and medical-scooter transit access plus support-person rules.

 - ROUTE 1 - Simcoe County LINX Transit